farcloser/tarmac/README.md

 Load it:
 `brew bundle install --file=MigrateBrewfile`

-Or any other way to setup the rest of your laptop environment on top of brew.
+Or any other way to set up the rest of your laptop environment on top of brew.